-In Sebastopol, most large households earn 51% or greater than the AMI, as shown in Table 8.
-There were no reported very low-income large family households in Sebastopol.
+In Sebastopol, total households comprise of only a fraction ofmost large households that earn 51% or greater than the AMI, as shown in Table 8.
+There wereas no reported extremelyvery low-income large family households in Sebastopol.
 There are 81 households with 5 or more people, over 1,500 homes with 3 or more bedrooms,4 and this is not identified as a housing need.